 By the end of S3, almost all young people achieve the third Curriculum for Excellence level and most are making good or very good progress at the fourth level in the subjects they are studying.
 Attainment in the Senior Phase continues to be strong and is above local and national comparators.
-The attainment of young people leaving Kyle is very good.
-Almost all leave with at least 5 qualifications at SCQF level 4 or above (National 4 level).
-Most leave with at least 5 qualifications at SCQF level 5 or above (National 5 level).
-Just under a half leave with at least 5 Highers.
-These figures are consistently higher or in line with other young people with similar needs and backgrounds across Scotland.
+A majority of our young people leave school with 5 or more qualifications at SCQF level 5 and just under half leave with 5 or more Highers.
+This is notably higher than other young people with similar needs and backgrounds across Scotland.
+More detail can be found in Figure 1.

 Level 3 Level 4 National 5 Higher Advanced Higher

-1 or more 100% 100% 92% 75% 26%
+1 or more 99% 97% 87% 66% 38%

-Virtual Comparator 98% 97% 89% 72% 29%
+Virtual Comparator 99% 97% 87% 63% 23%

-3 or more 100% 95% 84% 57% 3%
+3 or more 98% 95% 75% 59% 8%

-Virtual Comparator 95% 93% 80% 58% 5%
+Virtual Comparator 95% 93% 74% 48% 0%

-5 or more 99% 91% 77% 45% 0%
+5 or more 97% 93% 64% 48% 0%

-Virtual Comparator 90% 87% 68% 41% 0%
+Virtual Comparator 88% 85% 62% 34% 0%

-[ FIGURE 1
+FIGURE 1

 Close monitoring of young people and targeted support at the earliest opportunity, ensures that almost all learners achieve the qualifications and awards they need to enter further and higher education, training or employment after school.
 Our Pupil Support team and Pupil Equity funded Wellbeing Officer work closely together to ensure that young people engage in planned learning activities and work towards agreed targets for attainment.
 This is resulting in very positive outcomes for our young people who face additional challenges.
-Almost all go on to a positive destination after leaving school with just over half going on to further learning at university.
+Almost all our young people go on to a positive destination after leaving school with just over half going on to further learning at university.